Are you looking for an effective way to clean your tiles? Maybe you’ve got a good cleaning regime, but you want to take things to another level.

 4. Design Variations

-One of the main reasons why homeowners choose ceramic tiles is because of the many design options available.
+One of the main reasons homeowners choose ceramic tiles is the many design options available.
 Manufacturers use techniques that allow tiles to be printed in various ways.

 Flooring type is critical if a family member is dealing with allergies or asthma.
-Carpets can quickly become a thriving spot for dust mites, mold spores and other triggers.
-These allergens can also flourish in between hardwood floor planks.
+Carpets can quickly become a thriving spot for dust mites, mold spores, and other triggers.
+These allergens can also flourish between hardwood floor planks.

-Tiles, on the other hand, are hard and won’t store possible allergens.
-When dust, dirt or pollen land on tile flooring, you can quickly spot and mop or sweep them away.
+On the other hand, tiles are hard and won’t store possible allergens.
+When dust, dirt, or pollen land on tile flooring, you can quickly spot and mop or sweep them away.
 This can improve the overall air quality in your home and keep everyone comfortable.